 The network is the reality of the world of digital – and is no less than an infinity stone.
 The advance Network mechanism of the digital world is nothing but a mesh of Software Defined and Traditional Networks working in sync with the cloud.
 And segmenting such advance networking mechanism, well poised with high tech solutions, requires a comprehensive strategy.
 As a result, in today’s ever evolving networking paradigm, networking teams find themselves amidst a chaotic din in order to manage all the infinity stones- too many high tech solutions and services.

 Connectivity is the bedrock of the digital world.
 Carrying one of the crucial resources – Data and Information – of both worlds, networks today play a huge role in life and business.
 Data and information of all sorts generated by – Citizens, Governments, and Businesses – the digital world is all over the network.
 And, each body – Citizens, Businesses, and Governments- is responsible to protect information and data which are confidential.
 For example, your office laptop’s password for bank accounts, customer ID, Password, etc. For enterprises protecting data and information is not as simple as how you protect your personal data and information on devices, and on different networks.

-For enterprise business, employee’s data, stakeholder’s data and most importantly customer’s data, makes networks much more accountable to carry, prevent, and protect data.
+For enterprise business, employee’s data, stakeholder’s data and most importantly customer’s data, make networks much more accountable to carry, prevent, and protect data.
 And just when the networking world clamored for next generation network architecture, SDN emerged as a boon.
 The flexibility, operational simplicity, the ability to defend next-gen threats, and the option to address digital traffic (workloads) within a definite cloud based virtual environment.